Atom Egoyan

-Atom Egoyan CC (/ɛˈɡɔɪən/; Ատոմ Եղոյեան; born July 19, 1960) is a Canadian filmmaker.
-He was part of a loosely-affiliated group of filmmakers to emerge in the 1980s from Toronto known as the Toronto New Wave.
-Egoyan made his career breakthrough with Exotica (1994), a film set primarily in and around the fictional Exotica strip club.
-Egoyan's most critically acclaimed film is the drama The Sweet Hereafter (1997), for which he received two Academy Award nominations, and his biggest commercial success is the erotic thriller Chloe (2009).
-He is considered by local film critic Geoff Pevere to be one of the greatest filmmakers of his generation.
+Atom Egoyan CC (/ɛˈɡɔɪən/; Ատոմ Եղոյեան; born July 19, 1960) is an Armenian-Canadian filmmaker.
+One of the most preeminent directors of the Toronto New Wave, he emerged during the 1980s and made his career breakthrough with Exotica (1994), a hyperlink film set in a strip club.
+He followed this with his most critically acclaimed film, The Sweet Hereafter (1997), an adaptation of the Russell Banks novel of the same name, for which he received Academy Award nominations for Best Director and Best Adapted Screenplay.

-Egoyan's work often explores themes of alienation and isolation, featuring characters whose interactions are mediated through technology, bureaucracy, or other power structures.
-Egoyan's films often follow non-linear plot structures, in which events are placed out of sequence in order to elicit specific emotional reactions from the audience by withholding key information.
+Egoyan's other significant films include The Adjuster (1991), Ararat (2002), Where the Truth Lies (2005), Adoration (2008), Chloe (2009), Devil's Knot (2013), and Remember (2015).
+His works often explore themes of alienation and isolation, featuring characters whose interactions are mediated through technology, bureaucracy, or other power structures.
+His films often follow non-linear plot structures, in which events are placed out of sequence in order to elicit specific emotional reactions from the audience by withholding key information.
+Many of his films also draw on his experiences as a first-generation immigrant, and as a member of the Armenian diaspora.

-In 2008, Egoyan received the Dan David Prize for "Creative Rendering of the Past."
-Egoyan later received the Governor General's Performing Arts Award, Canada's highest royal honour in the performing arts, in 2015.
+In addition to his Oscar nods, Egoyan has won eight Genie/Canadian Screen Awards, out of 25 total nominations.
+He received the 2008 Dan David Prize for "Creative Rendering of the Past" and the 2015 Governor General's Performing Arts Award.
+He has been a member of the Order of Canada since 1999, and was ascended to Companion in 2015.

+Egoyan is married to actress Arsinée Khanjian, whom he has often cast in his films.

 Early life and education

-Egoyan was born Atom Yeghoyan on July 19, 1960, in Cairo, then in the United Arab Republic (now Egypt), to Armenian-Egyptian painters Shushan (née Devletian) and Joseph Yeghoyan.
+Egoyan was born Atom Yeghoyan on July 19, 1960, in Cairo, in what was then the United Arab Republic, to Armenian-Egyptian painters Shushan (née Devletian) and Joseph Yeghoyan.
 He was named Atom to mark the completion of Egypt's first nuclear reactor.
-He has a younger sister, Eve.
-In 1963, the family immigrated to Victoria, British Columbia, due to the rise of Arab nationalism, and changed their last name to Egoyan.
+Egoyan has a younger sister, Eve.

+In 1963, because of a rise in Arab nationalism, the family left Cairo and moved to Victoria, British Columbia, in Canada.
+They changed their last name to Egoyan.

 As a teenager, Egoyan became interested in reading and writing plays.
 Influences included Samuel Beckett and Harold Pinter.
-He also attributes his future in the film industry to Persona (1966), which he viewed at age 14, according to an interview he had with journalist Robert K. Elder for The Film That Changed My Life:
+He also attributes his future in the film industry to Ingmar Bergman's Persona (1966), which he viewed at age 14, according to an interview he had with journalist Robert K. Elder for The Film That Changed My Life:

 Egoyan graduated from Trinity College at the University of Toronto.
 It was at Trinity College that he came into contact with Harold Nahabedian, the Armenian-Canadian Anglican Chaplain of Trinity College.
 In interviews, Egoyan credited Nahabedian for introducing him to the language and history of his ethnic heritage.
-Egoyan also wrote for the University of Toronto's independent weekly, The Newspaper, during his time at the school.
+Egoyan wrote for the University of Toronto's independent weekly, The Newspaper, during his time at the school.